the neuroscience of reading

 Quick Takeaways

-Brains that are better at processing and remembering sounds are also better at reading.
+Brains that are better at processing and remembering sounds are better at reading.

-Singing and basic music skills help to develop the brain’s sound processing and memory—this results in higher reading achievement.
+Singing and basic music skills help develop sound processing and memory—the key to learning language and reading.

-Tapping a steady beat is correlated with reading achievement; children who cannot keep a steady beat are likely to struggle with reading.
+Keeping a steady beat is correlated with reading achievement; children who cannot pat a steady beat are likely to struggle with reading.

 recent studies